Urs

 Urs (from عرس ‘Urs) or Urus (literal meaning wedding in Arabic), is the death anniversary of a Sufi saint, usually held at the saint's dargah (shrine or tomb).
 In most Sufi orders such as Naqshbandiyyah, Suhrawardiyya, Chishtiyya, Qadiriyya, etc. the concept of Urs exists and is celebrated with enthusiasm.
 The devotees refer to their saints as lovers of God, the beloved.
+In some countries this can also be celebrated on the saint's birthday.
+It may be called a mawlid as well, regardless of if it is tied to the death day, birthday, or even another day significant to the saint.
+The term mawlid is preferred in Egypt and Sudan.
+In the Maghreb these are called moussem.
+These Sufi saint festivals are very popular among the public.

 Urs rituals are generally performed by the custodians of the shrine or the existing Shaikh of the silsila.
 The celebration of Urs ranges from Hamd to Naat and in many cases includes the singing of religious music such as qawwali.
 The celebration also features food samples, bazaar, and various kinds of shops.

 The Urs of Khwaja Moinuddin Chishti at Dargah Sharif in Ajmer attracts more than 400,000 devotees each year and is regarded as one of the most famous urs festivals around the world.

+Name

+Urs or Urus is derived from the word for wedding due to the prominent poetic and philosophical theme of "lover and Beloved" in Sufism, where God is a longed for beloved.
+The saints, as a result, are also called the lovers of God.

+Mawlid, on the other hand, translates directly to birthday.
+It is also used to refer to celebrations of the Prophet Muhammad's birthday, which in countries where "mawlid" is a common term for Sufi festivals, will be specified as "Mawlid el Nabi".

+Practice in different countries

+Not all Muslim countries commonly celebrate mawlids or urses.